 The March meeting for the Southeast Coastal Ambassadors, a special group of volunteers who serve as representatives of the federation at festivals, programs and other outreach events, will focus on Walk the Loop and the federation’s stormwater projects in Wrightsville Beach.
 This meeting is this Wednesday, March 14, from 10 a.m. to noon.

-The tour begins at the federation’s Fred and Alice Stanback Coastal Education Center at 309 W. Salisbury St. Take the tour today at walktheloop.org, and contact Jessica Gray at email@example.com or 910-509-2838 for questions about the tour or for more information about the March Coastal Ambassador program.
+The tour begins at the federation’s Fred and Alice Stanback Coastal Education Center at 309 W. Salisbury St. Take the tour today HERE, and contact Jessica Gray at firstname.lastname@example.org or 910-509-2838 for questions about the tour or for more information about the March Coastal Ambassador program.